Adversarial Imitation Learning from Video using a State Observer: Experiments

 \section{Experiments}

 In this section, we perform experiments to evaluate our Visual Generative Adversarial Imitation from Observation using a State Observer (\vgaifoso{}) algorithm.
 Note that \vgaifoso{} is applicable in problems where the proprioceptive state representation of the agent contains all necessary information to solve the task.
-In manipulation domain, for example, if the task involves manipulating objects, the proprioceptive state should contain sensed poses of those objects, along with the proprioceptive state information of the manipulator.
-However, in this work, we restrict our analysis to the locomotion domain that we are primarily interested in.
-We hypothesize that, compared to baseline approaches, using the predictions of the state observer in optimizing the discriminator's objective improves the imitation learning performance in terms of both sample efficiency and performance under two million environment interaction timesteps.
+In manipulation domain, for example, if the task involves manipulating objects, the state representation should contain sensed poses of those objects, along with the proprioceptive state information of the manipulator.
+However, in this work, we restrict our analysis to the locomotion domain that we are primarily interested in, and not the manipulation domain.
+We hypothesize that, compared to baseline approaches, using the predictions of the state observer in optimizing the discriminator's objective improves the imitation learning performance and sample efficiency under two million environment interaction timesteps.